 Students will work with their teachers over the 3 years (Years 7 to 9) of the program in core subjects to develop knowledge, skills and competencies which will prepare them for their entry into the global community.

-Structure: Wellington Secondary College High Flyers Program -Years 7&8
+Structure: Wellington Secondary College High Flyer Program -Years 7&8

 - Selected students will work together in a home group for core studies in English, Science, Humanities and Mathematics.
 The curriculum and pedagogy for their subjects will focus on the development of higher order thinking, complex problem solving and creativity.